Thank you for your interest in the University of San Diego School of Law.

 In addition to tax, international law and health law, we have significantly expanded our curriculum in the areas of intellectual property, finance, corporate transactions, criminal law and labor and employment law.
 We now offer eight concentrations, including a recently-added concentration in Environmental and Energy Law, and expect to approve a new concentration in Health Law this year.

 Complementing the law school's strong academic curriculum is a broad range of programs, centers, clinics and institutes that are unequaled in providing our students with opportunities to gain hands-on, practical legal experience.
 You will be able to learn written and oral advocacy skills through our Appellate Moot Court program, our National Mock Trial Team (which has been selected as one of the top in the Ninth Federal Judicial Circuit for the past 20 years), or our new Supreme Court Clinic.
 If you are interested in pursuing a career in business or corporate law, you can compete in the National Transactional Law Meet; or, if your interest is in international commercial arbitration, join the Vis Moot Arbitration Team (VICAM) and participate in their annual competitions in Hong Kong and Vienna.
 Through our nationally renowned Center for Public Interest Law (CPIL), you can focus on gaining expertise on administrative law and state regulatory agencies.
 Our eleven client-focused legal clinics will enable you to assist low-income individuals and families, veterans or non-profits and start-up companies.
-Business-oriented students can gain valuable hands-on practice experience with a law firm or company placement through our Technology Entrepreneurship Clinic, Intellectual Property Law Clinic or Corporate Counsel Internship Program.
+Business-oriented students can gain valuable hands-on practice experience with a law firm or company placement through our Technology Entrepreneurship Clinic, Intellectual Property Law Clinic.
 Other innovative programs include the Children's Advocacy Institute (CAI), the Energy Policy Initiatives Center (EPIC), the Center for Intellectual Property Law & Markets and the Center for Corporate and Securities Law, which provide opportunities for our students to work with full-time and adjunct faculty on important research projects and policy issues.

 At USD School of Law, we also offer expanding opportunities for our students to gain valuable legal experience away from campus.
 Our law school’s location close to both downtown San Diego (where state and federal courts, other government agencies and most litigation-focused firms are located) and the La Jolla area near UCSD (where many of the technology and biotechnology companies, and the law firms who serve them, are located) makes it relatively easy for our full-time students to balance course work with an internship or part-time employment (as well as for our part-time students to get conveniently back and forth to their full-time jobs without long commute times).
 In addition, our Washington, D.C.
 Externship Program will enable you to spend a full semester interning at a government or public interest agency, an experience that will enhance your prospects for landing the job that you want, whether in Washington, back in California or elsewhere.
 As a former business lawyer who negotiated deals internationally, I am a great believer in the value of "global fluency" and have been urging more of our students to study abroad (as I did when I was in law school).
 In the past two years, we have added several international student-faculty exchange programs and now have exchange programs with eight leading law schools in Europe, the Middle East, Latin America and Asia.
 These, in addition to our summer study abroad programs, give our students unparalleled opportunities to gain global fluency and to qualify for positions in the expanding global legal marketplace.
 Through the generous support of the Gwen and Tom Price Family, we now can offer many of our students who study abroad fellowships to help cover their additional costs.